 Deaf Young Life is taking place in San Antonio, Texas to reach deaf and hard-of-hearing teenagers.
 DYL provides an opportunity for these teens to experience the Gospel and interact with others who share the same story of hearing loss.

 Our Party Nights are a unique twist on Parents' Night Out that provide children with an opportunity to develop their social skills.

 It is exclusively for children with special needs ages 6 to 18 years old and their non-disabled siblings (ages 5 and older).
+This event is held on Friday nights from 6:30 PM to 9:30 PM during the school year (August to May).
 Parents and caregivers get a well-deserved break, while the children have a PARTY!!
 These parties are themed and children enjoy a variety of games, collaborative video games, creative crafts, a small snack and drink, friendly interactions with others, and a time to DROP EVERYTHING AND DANCE!

 Our San Antonio Adventure Program and summer enrichment program are exclusively for children with developmental delays ages 6-18 years old and their non-disabled siblings (ages 5 and older).

 This program is designed to provide children with a memorable school holiday experience.
 Children transition through a series of interactive activities presented by special guests such as athletes, musicians, community heroes, etc. Snacks and lunch are provided at this program.